Anush Hansen, MA, MPH, LPC, CCC

 I knew I was naturally empathetic, a good listener, and cared deeply about helping others succeed.
 I went back to school to get my counseling degree, with the intention of diving in and becoming a full-time counselor upon graduation.
 I worked as a counselor in college and community mental health settings, and I seemed to be on track.

-I was overwhelmed with and anxious about how to manage all my competing life roles and responsibilities while also starting a new career in counseling.
+I was overwhelmed about how to manage all my competing life roles and responsibilities while also starting a new career in counseling.
+Anxiety and self-doubt crept in.
 Despite knowing there was more out there for me and that I was settling for something I didn’t really want, I retreated back to my research job because it was familiar, flexible, secure, and predictable.
 This worked okay for a few years and was what I needed to do at the time.

 When it came down to it, I was pretty miserable.

 This impacted the kind of mother, spouse, daughter, and sibling I was.
 It significantly affected my physical and emotional health and made me question my self-worth.

 It took a lot of time, a lot of work, and plenty of set-backs, but I was able to find my way back to working as a mental health and career counselor in my own private practice.
 Now I'm doing work I genuinely love.
 It's work that allows me to tap into my natural strengths and to be who I am.

 I’m no longer forcing myself to fit into a career that isn’t right for me.
 I feel proud and excited about what I'm doing, and look forward to going into work each day.
 I'm a better parent and spouse because of it.
 I have the energy to take care of myself, and have healthier boundaries between my career and the rest of my life.
 I have rediscovered the things about myself that make me…me.

 I share my story here because I want you to know that I get it.
 I really do.